Explore our expert-made templates & start with the right one for you.

-Amazon Athena is an interactive query service based on the open-source Apache Presto, that enables you to directly analyze data stored in Amazon S3 using ANSI SQL.
+Amazon Athena is an interactive query service based on the open-source Apache Presto.
+It that enables you to directly analyze data stored in Amazon S3 using ANSI SQL.
 Athena is serverless so there is no infrastructure to manage and maintain, and you only pay for the queries you run.

-In order to start using Athena, you need to define the schema of your data stored in Amazon S3 and then you are ready to start querying it using SQL.
-The schema is defined using Amazon Glue Data Catalog which enables you to create a unified metadata repository across multiple services.
+To start using Athena, you need to define the schema of your data stored in Amazon S3 and then you are ready to start querying it using SQL.
+The schema is defined using Amazon Glue Data Catalog, which enables you to create a unified metadata repository across multiple services.

 Athena can be used alongside or instead of traditional databases, depending on the specific business and technical scenario.
 However, it’s important to understand the differences between the two, and why you would choose one over the other.